 In all instances, registered parties should be mindful of the rules in the Canada Elections Act against circumventing contribution rules and watch for unusual amounts or patterns in contributions that they receive.

 For a detailed discussion of this topic, please refer to Elections Canada's interpretation note 2018-10, Cryptocurrencies, on the Elections Canada website.

 Issuing contribution receipts

 It is recommended for the chief agent to use Elections Canada's Electronic Financial Return (EFR) software to issue all receipts.
-Please refer to the EFR User Guide for more information.
-The guide can be found under the Help menu within the EFR software.
-EFR is free and downloadable from the Elections Canada website.
+EFR is free and can be accessed from the Elections Canada website.

 Clara contributed $500 to the registered party she supports.
 Later in the same year when an election was called, Clara contributed $300 to Peter, a candidate for that party in her riding.
 Clara will receive a receipt for $500 from the registered party and a receipt for $300 from Peter's campaign.

 As most contribution limits apply per calendar year, the date a contribution is made is important.
 It is also important for reporting purposes because this same date will be used as the "date received" in the registered party's return.

 The date a contribution is made is generally the date the contribution is in the hands of the chief agent or an authorized registered agent.
 There are exceptions for contributions made by regular mail, by post-dated cheque and electronically.

 |In person||The date the contribution is in the hands of the chief agent or an authorized registered agent.|